 With the popularity of LinkedIn and the undeniable necessity of having a presence there in executive job search, many people claim that the executive resume is dead, or dying.

 . . . that it’s no longer needed, or valuable.

 . . . that a robust, fully populated LinkedIn profile is, in fact, the new resume.

 Then I tagged several colleagues of mine who are LinkedIn and resume experts.
 To tag them, I manually added each name, using the “@” character preceding each person’s name.
 And I included several relevant hashtags at the end.

-Select (Meaningful) Responses To My “LinkedIn vs. Executive Resume” Update
+Select (Meaningful) Responses To My “LinkedIn Profile vs. Executive Resume” Update

 At this writing, my update has received close to 10,000 views and many comments, likes and shares.
 [More below about how powerful tagging people and using hashtags in LinkedIn updates can be.]